arielgee/Lizard/.misc/tasks.md

 * indexedDB
 	* v59 - not working
 	* v64 - working
-* when using element.children there is no need to check for: nodeType === Node.ELEMENT_NODE. there are ALL elements. (seee: _deWidthify)
 * externilize the CssSelectorGenerator options?
 * use webNavigation in sage-like ?
 * update SourceBeautifier to latest version from https://github.com/beautify-web/js-beautify